-The partnership determines whether a partner is a foreign partner using the rules discussed under Who Must Withhold - Foreign Partner
+The partnership determines whether a partner is a foreign partner using the rules discussed under Who Must Withhold on Partnership Withholding.

 The withholding agent under this section can be the Publicly Traded Partnerships (PTP) or a nominee.
 For this purpose, a nominee is a domestic person that holds an interest in a PTP on behalf of a foreign person.
 The nominee is treated as the withholding agent only to the extent of the amount specified in the qualified notice given to the nominee by the PTP.
 If a nominee is designated as the withholding agent, the obligation to withhold is imposed solely on the nominee.
 The nominee must report the distributions and withheld amounts on Forms 1042 and 1042-S.